The Clear Edge

 After:

-• Data shows the difference: weeks with 3+ energy-giving activities and managed drains feel great.
+• Weeks with at least three energy-giving activities and managed drains feel great.

-• Weeks dominated by draining work with no recovery feel terrible.
+• Weeks filled with draining work and no recovery feel terrible.

 Name what’s really draining you